JoriAlshoshan/secure-photo-gallery/README.md

 - Upload images safely through a web interface
 - Automatically encrypt uploaded images using AES
 - Store photos securely on the server
 - Retrieve and decrypt images only with the correct encryption key

+Note: The encryption key is generated whenever an image is uploaded and is stored in a JSON file (keys.json) to allow authorized decryption later.

 This ensures **confidentiality, integrity, and privacy** of users’ photos, making it suitable for personal or sensitive data storage.